tweag/nickel/RATIONALE.md

 ```
 let f x = fun x => if x < 1000 then x + 1 else x ++ 2
 ```
-In this contrived but illustrative example, `f` can work fine on thousand inputs, but fails on the next one.
+In this contrived but illustrative example, `f` can work fine on a thousand inputs, but fails on the next one.
 Functions in general can never be tested exhaustively.
 Meanwhile, static typing would catch the typo `x ++ 2` even before the first usage.